BSc Environmental Science

 The course combines biology, chemistry, geology, and social science to address environmental challenges.
 Students learn about climate change, pollution control, and sustainable development throughout the program.
 Herein, we will discuss the major aspects of this particular course and what it entails.

-What is the B.Sc Environmental Science?
+What is the B.Sc.
+Environmental Science?

-Students are encouraged to analyze and work on environment-related information, conduct research activities, and interpret data to resolve issues.
+Students are encouraged to analyse and work on environment-related information, conduct research activities, and interpret data to resolve issues.
 Research projects, dissertations, and fieldwork are also staple components of the course.
 Students who studied MPC subjects can choose to go for a BTech in Environmental Engineering.
 Here is an overview of the course:

 Course LevelUndergraduate